awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

    + **SAP HANA Instance number**\.
 Enter the instance number to use for your SAP HANA system\.
 This must be a two\-digit number from 00 through 99\.
    + **EBS Volume Type for SAP HANA**\.
 Select the EBS volume types that you want to use for both **SAP HANA Data** and **SAP HANA Logs** from the dropdown lists\.
    + **SAP HANA software install**\.
 Select whether you want to download the SAP HANA software\.
      + If you select **Yes**, enter the Amazon S3 location where the SAP HANA software is located\.
 The S3 bucket must have the prefix “launchwizard” in the bucket name to ensure that the Launch Wizard IAM role policy for EC2 has read\-only access to the bucket\.
-For steps to set up the folder structure for your S3 bucket, see [Making SAP HANA software available for AWS Launch Wizard to deploy HANA databaseMaking SAP HANA software available for Launch Wizard ](launch-wizard-sap-structure.md)\.
+For steps to set up the folder structure for your S3 bucket, see [Make SAP HANA software available for AWS Launch Wizard to deploy a HANA database](launch-wizard-sap-structure.md)\.
 Enter a password to use for your SAP HANA installation\.
+       + **AWS Backint Agent\.** Select the check box if you want to deploy AWS Backint Agent for backup and recover along with the application\.
+For more information about AWS Backint Agent, see [AWS Backint Agent for SAP HANA](https://docs.aws.amazon.com/sap/latest/sap-hana/aws-backint-agent-sap-hana.html)\.
+         + **S3 URI\.** Enter the URI of the S3 bucket where you want to store your SAP HANA backup files\.
+For example, `s3://<bucket-name>`\.
+         + **S3 Encryption \(KMS key ARN\)\.** Select the ARN of the KMS key that AWS Backint Agent can use to encrypt the backup files stored in your Amazon S3 bucket\.
+         + **Agent version\.** Select the version number of the agent that you want to install\.
+If you do not enter a version number, the latest published version of the agent is installed\.
+         + **Additional Backint preferences\.**
+           + If you selected to use AWS Backint agent, the agent backs up files to S3, which removes the requirement for EBS backup volumes\.
+Select this check box to provision local EBS backup volumes for file\-level backups\.
+           + By default, Launch Wizard rolls back a deployment when the AWS Backint Agent installation fails\.
+Select the check box if you want Launch Wizard to continue with non\-HA application deployments when the Backint installation fails\.
+         + **Verify that you have attached the required policy for Backint operations to the following role\.** Select this check box after you have attached the required policy to the `AmazonEC2RoleForLaunchWizard`\.
+This policy allows Launch Wizard to perform Backint Agent operations on your behalf\.
+The policy and instructions to attach the policy to the role are provided by Launch Wizard during deployment\.
+This information can also be found in [ Step 2 of the Backint Agent IAM documentation](https://docs.aws.amazon.com/sap/latest/sap-hana/aws-backint-agent-prerequisites.html#aws-backint-agent-iam)\.
      + If you select **No**, only the AWS infrastructure is provisioned so you can manually deploy an SAP HANA database post deployment \.

 1. After you enter your application settings, choose **Next**\.